w3c/baggage/baggage/HTTP_HEADER_FORMAT_RATIONALE.md

-# Correlation Context Header Format Rationale
+# Baggage Header Format Rationale

-This document provides a rationale for the decisions made for the `Correlation-Context` header format.
+This document provides a rationale for the decisions made for the `Baggage` header format.

 ## General considerations